Do you know what to do with your kids when it is rainy or cold outside?

 I love paint by numbers too.
 I think they are great because not only do they reinforce counting, but they are also great for children (who like myself) don’t find that art is their favorite thing to do.

 If you are looking for some great paint by number ideas, here is one you might like to try.

 28. Sun Catchers

-This was something else I loved to do when I was a kid.
+This is something else I loved to do when I was a kid.
 When I would go visit my grandmother every summer we would always go to the craft store.
-When we were there I’d buy a bunch of sun catcher kits.
+When we were there I’d buy a lot of suncatcher kits.